 SUMMER RESEARCH INTERNSHIPS: The HilleRisLambers often hires undergraduates to assist with summer field work at Mt.
 Rainier National Park.
 Please check in for such opportunities in February / March.

 I take on graduate students with a broad interest in community ecology, with sufficiently similar interests to mine so that I feel qualified to advise them, who work well with others, and who have previous research experience.
 I provide graduate students in my lab with intellectual guidance in 1) developing an interesting and important ecological research question, 2) executing the observations and experiments necessary to tackling that question, and 3) disseminating the results that research in the form of talks and papers.
 I expect graduate students who join my lab to strive to become creative and independent thinkers, to interact and collaborate within the lab, and to take an active role securing funding for their research projects.
 Check the Biology website for information on our application deadline.
 I recommend that all eligible graduate school applicants apply for the NSF graduate research fellowship (deadline in early November).
 This grant provides three years of fellowship funding.
 Check the Biology website for information on our application deadline.

-*****I AM LOOKING FOR GRADUATE STUDENTS WHO WILL START IN THE 2015-2016 ACADEMIC YEAR*****
+*****I WILL NOT TAKE ON ANY GRADUATE STUDENTS IN THE 2016-2017 ACADEMIC YEAR*****

 I am always happy to talk to prospective postdocs who have their own funding or wish to apply for joint funding (I do not currently have any empty postdoctoral positions).
 Please contact me with research ideas and potential funding sources if you fall into this category.